 Winter weather calls for a coat that’s designed to stand up to the elements like a boss.
 But sometimes the conditions can be a little unpredictable.
 One day it’s brisk, breezy, and uncomfortably cold; the next day you can barely remember that it’s winter.
 And then, one day in the middle of the season, it arrives: the snow event of the year.
 It’s a regular occurrence for many people, and it’s important to be prepared with the warmest winter coats possible if you live anywhere in the vicinity of a possible blizzard.
-Here are five key styles to keep in mind as the days grow colder.
+Here are five of the best women's winter coats for extreme cold to keep in mind as the temperatures start to drop.

 Never underestimate the power and value of a long down coat, especially when conditions promise to be treacherous.
 When you can’t avoid going out because adulthood simply won’t allow you to take a day off and hunker down, you’ll need to brave the elements as best as you can.